-Copyright Owners Must Prepare Now for Major EU Changes (Part 1 in a series)
+Copyright Owners Must Prepare Now for Major EU Changes

 The deadline for the EU’s E-Commerce Directive is 2021 – but member countries are preparing now.
 Here are the steps copyright owners should take to both prevent piracy and monetize it when it does occur.